hun-nemethpeter/cpp-reflector-mini/Proposal.md

 ### Concept checking

-If we use the $driver without an instance name it means that the driver is doing only checks
+If we use the $use without an instance name it means that the driver is doing only checks

 ```C++
 template<typename T> $use(ConceptDriver)